 - Watch for emotional flattening.
 If pleasure, motivation, or libido drops noticeably in the first 3 months, raise it at your next visit.
 We can usually fix it by titrating.

 - Plan the off-ramp from the start.
 What does month 12 look like?
 What about month 24?
-A medication without a planned shape is a medication that quietly defines your life.
+A medication without a planned shape is a medication that slowly defines your life.

 Key Takeaways